nestybox/sysbox-ee/docs/user-guide/security.md

 #### Userns ID Mapping Range

-The exclusive host user IDs chosen by Sysbox are obtained from the `/etc/subuid` and `/etc/subgid` files:
+The exclusive host user IDs chosen by Sysbox-EE are obtained from the `/etc/subuid` and `/etc/subgid` files:

     $ more /etc/subuid